 Salk vaccine was allowed to be used for the first time in 1955.
 Dr. Jonas E. Salk produced the vaccine to prevent infantile paralysis, also known as poliomyelitis.
 Prior to the vaccination, polio was one of the worst diseases around.
 Salk started conducting research in 1947.
 He field-tested his vaccination in 1953, and it became available to the public in 1955.
 Today polio has almost been eradicated world-wide.

 McDonald’s opened its first franchise in Des Plaines, Illinois, in 1955.
 A hamburger was fifteen cents, French fries cost ten cents, and a milkshake was twenty cents.
 Today more than 34,000 restaurants serve 68 million customers daily in 119 countries.
 Children can view an interesting timeline at: McDonald’s.

 The $64,000 Question television game show premiered in 1955.
 Contestants answered questions about an area where they felt they were experts.
 If a contestant answered a question correctly, he/she could double the money won and move on to a more difficult question.
 Idea: Children could design and play a variation of The $64,000 Question.

 Disneyland opened in 1955.
 Walt Disney bought 160 acres of California land that had been covered in orange groves and spent $17 million on the park.
 Today over fourteen million people visit the park annually and spend about $3 billion.

 Velcro was patented by George de Mestral in 1955.
 He received patent number 2717437.
 Children could make a list of things that use Velcro.
-For example, some shoes use Velcro.
+For example, some shoes have Velcro closings.